thisisobate/kyverno-website/src/content/docs/policies/other-cel/require-non-root-groups/require-non-root-groups.md

 ---
-title: "Require Non-Root Groups in CEL expressions"
+title: 'Require Non-Root Groups in CEL expressions'
 category: Sample, EKS Best Practices in CEL
 version: 1.11.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Containers should be forbidden from running with a root primary or supplementary GID.
 This policy ensures the `runAsGroup`, `supplementalGroups`, and `fsGroup` fields are set to a number greater than zero (i.e., non root).
 A known issue prevents a policy such as this using `anyPattern` from being persisted properly in Kubernetes 1.23.0-1.23.2.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other-cel/require-non-root-groups/require-non-root-groups.yaml" target="-blank">/other-cel/require-non-root-groups/require-non-root-groups.yaml</a>

 ```yaml